Aptean Food & Beverage ERP is Empowering the Fresh Produce Industry

 Aptean Food & Beverage ERP offers a comprehensive suite of purpose-built features, including:

-- Advanced Lot Attributes: Tailored for the fresh produce industry, this feature helps manage lot attributes with customisable data, easy information retrieval, clear reports and flexible grouping.
+- Advanced Lot Attributes: Tailored for the fresh produce industry, this feature helps manage lot attributes with customizable data, easy information retrieval, clear reports and flexible grouping.

 - Commodity Harvest Planning: Provides forecasts for grower products for a season, a week and per day.
 Using Commodity Items for bulk receipts with an integrated weighbridge.